dfinity/ic-hs/README.md

 The Internet Computer Haskell Toolkit
 =====================================

-This repository contains a bunch of Internet-Computer related code written to support the following use cases:
+This repository contains a bunch of Internet Computer related code written to support the following use cases:

 ic-ref: a IC reference implementation
 -------------------------------------